 I teach yoga because I love and believe in the power of this practice.
 I’ve been blessed to be part of this growing community and I want to offer that same opportunity to you.
 Throw out any preconceived notions you may have in your mind about “yoga” and give it a try.
 I hope to see you on your mat!

-When I was first introduced to yoga I fell in love with the grace and power of the physical movement of the practice.
-What I have come to love and respect even more, is the connectivity between breath and movement.
-Every breath, every movement, is a gift to connect to what is happening right now….to choose to respond with intention and awareness.
-It teaches me to respond to my practice, and my life, in a way that keeps me grounded.
+From my first introduction to vinyasa yoga I fell in love with the grace and power of the practice.
+What I have come to love and respect even more, is the powerful connection of breath, movement, and community.
+Every breath, every movement, is a gift to connect to what is happening right now … and a choice to respond with intention and awareness.
+Life will always have a rhythm and cadence to it and my yoga practice gives me the opportunity to respond to life’s ups and downs with a pace that keeps me grounded.
 Not reacting, judging, or creating story.
-Do I get it right all the time?
-Heck no!
-I am human just like you!

 I will always be a student of this practice and I am grateful for the opportunity to share it with you.
-I believe that yoga, just like life, is filled with moments of curiosity, change, inspiration, problem solving, and acceptance.
-It’s up to us to choose to be in it and tap into our greater intelligence to get the most out of our practice and the experience.
-I invite you to come to a class and be curious, to move and breathe, and discover the grace and power of this practice.
+I believe that yoga, just like life, is filled with moments of curiosity, change, inspiration, problem solving, and self-acceptance.
+Join me for a class.
+Be curious, have fun, and discover the grace and power of yoga!

 I am a “Yogi” (don’t you just love that word?!) for many reasons.
 Always an active person, but, not athletic by any stretch of the imagination, I was looking for that one physical activity that really settled in my body.
 My experience with Vinyasa Flow Yoga has opened up an entirely new and wonderful world for me.
 This powerful, though not over-powering, flowful Yoga practice has helped me better understand my own self, both on and off my mat.
 The warmth, the community of breath, the community of people, the sweat, the tears and laughter, the challenge, the ease, the doing and being……ahhhhh…..Yoga.